finos/htc-grid/docs/project/api/client/python/reference.md

 **Parameters** tasks_list (list) [REQUIRED]

-A list of serialisable dictionaries.
+A list of serializable dictionaries.
 Each dictionary will be passed to the execution lambda function as an event argument.
 Each dictionary will be encoded to base 64 before being stored in the Data Plane and then decoded before being passed to the execution lambda function.
 Output produced by the lambda function will be passed the same way in the reverse direction.
-Encoding and decoding is done by the gridConnector, client only needs to provide serialisable dictionary as input and output of the lambda functions.
+Encoding and decoding is done by the grid connector, client only needs to provide serializable dictionary as input and output of the lambda functions.

 ```python
 input: